Pilots Study Lab - 116 Bluemont Hall

 - The Writing Lab is designed for all Pilots students enrolled in ENGL 100 Expository Writing I.

-- It is taught by instructors with experience in the Expository Writing program at K-State.
+- It is taught by Graduate Students (current or former GTAs) with experience in the Expository Writing program at K-State.

 - It offers students extra help on their writing assignments.